amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 }
 ```

-Here, we're adding `DrawUi` as an additional render pass to our `Pipeline`, and
+We're adding `DrawUi` as an additional render pass to our `Pipeline`, and
 we're also adding the `UiBundle` to our game data.
 This allows us to start
 rendering UI visuals to our game in addition to the existing background and
 sprites.